lbarjak/barjak-keyboard/README.md

 Any number of voices can be played simultaneously.<br />
 Each row is a separate instrument, so you can play multiple instance of the same sound.<br />
 The triangles are not sensitive near the vertices so one can play whole note glissandos without lifting the finger.<br />
-It plays immediately with an USB midi device.
+It plays immediately with an USB midi device (MIDI in).

 demo (piano, harpsichord and midi): https://barjak-keyboard.netlify.app